steveandroulakis/shell-novice/02-theRoot-thePath.md

    _Reflects the path_
 2. that no matter how deep in the directories you are, you can always type `cd /` and get to the root

-### Bourne Again SHell or BASH for short
+### Bourne Again Shell or BASH for short

 As at was mentioned previously `shell` is an intepreter.
 It is going to interpreate what we type for computer.
-However we do need to type in specific language and it will be `BASH`, because it sound rought.
+However we do need to type in specific language and it will be `BASH`..

 - Havea you tried BASHing it..?
 - Just give it a good BASH
-- BASH quick anad dirty solution to everything
+- BASH quick and dirty solution to everything

-BASH as one specific language all Unix computers understand.
+BASH is one specific language almost all Unix computers understand.

-First two important aspects about CLI and BASH
+The first two important aspects to know about the CLI and BASH

-1. Tab expand - have your little finger on the tab key all the time sorf of thing
+1. Tab expand - pretty soon you'll have your little finger on the tab key all the time..
   * one tab autocompletes
   * two tabs gives you ambigious options
-2. Arrows key up - all commands stored in history.
+2. Arrow keys up - all commands stored in history.
 You can access them by scrolling through them one at a time

 _Continue exploring but this time use tab expand_

-### Introduce full path
+### Introducing the 'full' path

-When you hike you park your car and hike up.
-It is imposibble for you to go pass a place and not to have in you path right..?
-This is fundamental idea about path.
-You don't have to stop and rest at every break point, but if you have passed on your way up it was in your path.
-This is very simple.
+The path is like hiking.
+You park your car, that's the `root` or top of your path.
+As you keep going down various connected paths, you can always reverse your actions and change course.
+The full path describes the steps you need to get from your car to the particular place you're standing. eg. `/carpark/naturetrail/waterfall`

 > ## Path {.callout}
 >